BenBruzewski/fishinggame/README.md

 # fishinggame
 This is a group project from my CPE353 course.
 It is done in C++ intended for use with QtCreator.
+Credit is absolutely due to my teammates, Ben McAnulty, Jesse Cowart, and Jacob Smith as well.

 # User Manual
 - NOTE: This project is intended for Linux with Qt Creator 4.9.2 (Based on Qt 5.12.4).
 Any other versions, or operating systems may encounter stability issues.